druxt/druxt.js/CONTRIBUTING.md

 1. If this a new issue, make sure to open a bug report or feature request.
 2. Fork the repository.
-3. Setup a development environment (see [steps below](#development-environment-setup)).
-4. Make a `feature/#` branch from the `develop` branch.
+3. Make a `feature/#` branch from the `develop` branch.
-5. Make and commit your changes.
+4. Make and commit your changes.
-6. Create a Pull request: https://github.com/druxt/druxt.js/compare
+5. Create a Pull request: https://github.com/druxt/druxt.js/compare

+* * *

+## Example projects

+The Druxt monorepo contains a collection of example projects inside the aptly named "examples/" directory.

+All projects are connected to the locally built codebase and should be used for testing during development.

+All examples use the Drupal instance located @ `docs/drupal` (`cd docs/drupal && ddev start && ddev drupal-install`).

+### Custom module

+This a a bare bones example of a custom DruxtModule.

+`cd examples/custom-module && yarn && yarn dev`

+### DruxtSite

+This is an example of a basic, un-themed DruxtSite with support for authenticated users.

+`yarn example:druxt-site`

+### Entity form

+A basic contact form example of the DruxtEntityForm component.

+`cd examples/entity-form && yarn && yarn dev`

+### Node client

+A non-Nuxt example, using the DruxtClient in a basic node app.

+`cd examples/node-client && yarn && yarn dev`

 * * *